7naresh7/pixott/README.md

 * Eclipse for Java EE Developers/SpringToolSuite 4
 * MySQL Workbench 8.0
-* MySQL Editor 8.0
+* MySQL Command Line 8.0

 ## Features

-* User can create an account using PixOTT platoform using their mobile no, user name and password.
+* User can create an account using PixOTT platoform using their mobile number, user name and password.
+* User can view movie list,top five movies,top movie based on year,wishlist,history.
+* user can search movie by name,genre.
 * Favourite movies can be added in a wishlist by user.
+* Admin can change top five movies.
+* Admin make movies  unavailable.
+* Admin can add movies in list.
 * Has admin controller which gives access to update the movie details.

 To-do list: